-If you are visiting The Children’s Museum and have a child with ASD or sensory issues, the museum would like to help prepare your child ahead of time for some of the sights and sounds you will experience.
+If you are visiting The Children’s Museum and have a child with ASD or sensory sensitivities, the museum would like to help prepare your child ahead of time for some of the sights and sounds you will experience.

 Download a sensory map or pick one up once you arrive at the Entry Gates or Concierge Desk.
 Maps provide information about the layout of the museum and indicate areas that are sensory-heavy, as well as those that may be less stimulating.
 Symbols indicate if a particular area: